Mateo-Calderon/devops24/examinations/05/README.md

 What does the output look like the first time you run this playbook?

+On the first run it will show "changed=1" because the file is being copy

 What does the output look like the second time you run this playbook?

+The task will show "changed=0" because the file already exists and is identical

 # QUESTION B